ipal0/ipal0.github.io/index.md

 - Apple Store:  [https://itunes.apple.com/ca/developer/pal-subbiah/id1254859219](https://itunes.apple.com/ca/developer/pal-subbiah/id1254859219)

 #### Cloud Development
-Work with AWS & Amazon LightSail for creating instances in Ubuntu.
+Work with Digital Ocean & AWS for creating virtual private servers in Ubuntu.

 #### Web
 HTML5, JavaScript, WebSockets: Works with HTML5 and JavaScript for developing applications.
 Used WebSocket for duplex communication between server and client.
 This application accesses the real-time database and display data in a browser just like a desktop application.